Food & Drink

 By the time New York settled into the 20th century, elevators and steel-frame engineering had allowed the city to grow up – literally.
-This period saw a building boom of skyscrapers, starting with Cass Gilbert’s neo-Gothic 57-story Woolworth Building (1913).
-To this day it remains one of the 50 tallest buildings in the United States.
+This period saw a building boom of skyscrapers, starting with Cass Gilbert’s neo-Gothic 60-story Woolworth Building (1913), which was the world's tallest building for almost two decades.

 Others soon followed.
-In 1930, the Chrysler Building, the 77-storey art deco masterpiece designed by William Van Alen, became the world’s tallest structure.
-The following year, the record was broken by the Empire State Building, a clean-lined moderne monolith crafted from Indiana limestone.
+In 1930, the Chrysler Building, the 77-storey art deco masterpiece designed by William Van Alen, trumped the Woolworth as the world’s tallest structure.
+The following year, the record was broken by the Empire State Building, a clean-lined moderne monolith crafted from Indiana limestone with a beautiful art deco interior.
 Its spire was meant to be used as mooring mast for dirigibles (airships) – an idea that made for good publicity, but which proved to be impractical and unfeasible.

 The influx of displaced European architects and other thinkers who had resettled in New York by the end of WWII fostered a lively dialogue between American and European architects.
 This was a period when urban planner Robert Moses furiously rebuilt vast swaths of New York – to the detriment of many neighborhoods – and designers and artists became obsessed with the clean, unadorned lines of the International style.

 One of the earliest projects in this vein were the UN buildings (1948–52), the combined effort of a committee of architects, including the Swiss-born Le Corbusier, Brazil’s Oscar Niemeyer and America’s Wallace K Harrison.
 The Secretariat employed New York’s first glass curtain wall – which looms over the ski-slope curve of the General Assembly.
+The city's greatest emblem of this architectural era is the controversial inverted ziggurat of the Guggenheim Museum, which was completed in 1959 but conceived more than a decade earlier.
 Other significant modernist structures from this period include Gordon Bunshaft’s Lever House (1950–52), a floating, glassy structure on Park Ave and 54th St, and Ludwig Mies van der Rohe’s austere, 38-story Seagram Building (1956–58), located just two blocks to the south.